stepanataccolade/docsv2/sources/ci_languages.md

 ## Nodejs

 ### Standard build image(s)
-By default, we will run your Node.js build using our standard ubuntu 14.04 Node.js image pre-installed with all supported tools and services.
-The image is called u14nodall and the Dockerfile is in our [GitHub dry-dock repository](https://github.com/dry-dock/u14nodall).
-The Docker image will be pulled from our [drydock repo on Docker Hub](https://hub.docker.com/r/drydock/u14nodall/)
+By default, we will run your Node.js build using one of our standard ubuntu 14.04 Node.js images, depending on whether you need any services pre-installed in your container.
+If you do not need services, we will spin up a container with our u14nod image.
+If you've specified any services using the `services` key in your yml, your build container will be spun up using our u14nodall image.

+The Dockerfile for u14nod is [here](https://github.com/dry-dock/u14nod) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14nod/).
+The Dockerfile for u14nodall is [here](https://github.com/dry-dock/u14nodall) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14nodall/)

-The default build image for Node.js has the following versions installed:
+The default build images for Node.js have the following versions installed:

 * 0.10
 * 0.12